Ocortes20/TT_Autom8/readme.txt

 Tiktok Ad Automater

-Automates story time style tiktok with tts for tiktok using moviepy, gtts, and other things.
+Automates story time style tiktok with tts for tiktok using moviepy, selenium, and other things.

 Instructions:

 Step 1: $pip3 install -r requirements.txt
-Step 2: python3 main.py and follow instructions
+Step 2: Load up your assets folder with some background video and audio Step 3: Change your main.py file to load the video you want to use (maybe I'll stick it into .env rn but idk) Step 4: If you want to try out storytime videos or something diff, check out renderReddit.py for more video types.
+I see the main.py file as more of a sandbox for you to use the functions written.

+Other comments:

+- Sometimes the comment / audio in a video will not align.
+This is usually because the comment was deleted, and PSAW will not pick it up.
+I don't have a fix for it right now, perhaps someone can propose a change
+- Sometimes there will be an error about decodeErrors, that can be either a blank entry, or something else
+- The video might not be able to render every deleted post.
+I don't have a fix if PSAW can't pick it up.